Malvid/Malvid/docs/Components.md

 Visually group multiple components.
 It's like a folder.
 All components with the same group name are grouped together.

 > ⚠️ The group name is case insensitive and will be displayed uppercase.
+An empty string will be ignored.

 Example: